MichaelSchneeberger/do-notation/README.md

 * [https://github.com/TRCYX/py_monad_do](https://github.com/TRCYX/py_monad_do)
 * [https://github.com/dbrattli/Expression](https://github.com/dbrattli/Expression)

-These libaries implement the `@do` decorator as a real generator, similar to the following pseudo-code:
+These libaries implement the `do` decorator as a real generator, similar to the following pseudo-code:

 ``` python
 def do(fn):